DeadCodeProductions/dead/README.md

 # DEAD: Dead Code Elimination based Automatic Differential Testing

-*NOTE: This is 'Work in Progress'.
-Expect to encounter rough edges, especially with respect to the UX.*

 DEAD is a tool to find and process compiler regressions and other missed optimizations automatically to produce reports.

 For a list of reported bugs look at [bugs.md](./bugs.md).